basiqio-oss/Basiq-docs/reference/Core/events/index.md

       </td>

       <td style={{ textAlign: "left" }}>
-        when a connection is activated
+        when a connection is activated (only available for Open banking connections)
       </td>

       <td style={{ textAlign: "left" }}>